harishva2310/EventTix/README.md

 * Booking limits and rate limits to prevent scalpers from hoarding tickets to ensure fair pricing for customers and organisers
 * User-friendly interface with secure backend processing to ensure best customer and event organiser's experience
 * Stripe payments for ticket booking with upcoming feature to enable/disable online payments depending upon organisers request.
+* Use a conversational AI chatbot to quickly search for events

 ## System Design